aws-samples/serverless-patterns/fifo-sqs-redrive/README.md

          "SequenceNumber": "18883xxxxxxx616"
       }
    ```
 2. Now, open [AWS SQS Console](https://console.aws.amazon.com/sqs), select your deployment region and validate the number of messages in `MyOriginalQueue.fifo`, `MyReProcessQueue.fifo` and `MyDeadLetterQueue.fifo` queues.
-You may have to refresh a few times while the message is being processed by `MyOriginalQueuePollerFunction` AWS Lambda function.
+You may have to refresh a few times while the message is being processed by `MyOriginalQueueFunction` AWS Lambda function.
 The message should be in the DLQ.
 PLease refer to the diagram below:
    ![The message in DLQ](image/msg-in-dlq.png)

-3. Also, validate from the Amazon CloudWatch log of `MyOriginalQueuePollerFunction` that it failed to process the message due to an exception.
+3. Also, validate from the Amazon CloudWatch log of `MyOriginalQueueFunction` that it failed to process the message due to an exception.
    ![Lambda processing error](image/lambda-processing-error.png)